bibekanandadatta/JHU-Dissertation-Template/README.md

 ### Prefaces and TOC, LOT, LOF, etc.

 - Except for the Abstract, other contents in the front matter can be arbitrarily spaced.
 For now, the Acknowledgment and Dedication pages are also double-spaced.
-However, a local `spacing` environment can be used for specialized preface pages to include quotes or dedication, etc.
+However, a local `spacing` environment can be used for specialized preface pages to include a dedication page or quote, etc.

+- The purpose of the TOC is to give a quick overview, thus only **two** levels of paragraph-style headers are shown there.
+Too long TOC defeats the purpose of having a TOC, but it may be useful to increase this during drafting for navigation purposes.
+But keep it short and simple for the final version.

 - All of the contents in TOC, LOT, and LOF are hyperlinked using the `linktoc=all` option in the `\hypersetup{}`.
 You can change this option to remove hyperlinks in TOC or just hyperlink the pages, etc. You can also change the color of the hyperlink for TOC (currently it is black) while any other hyperlink throughout the document has a blue color.
   - You can define a new color for this using the `xcolor` package (see below) and change the option in `\hypersetup{}`.

 - Three different simple macros are defined to print the Table of Contents, List of Tables, and List of Figures in that order.
 These macros were defined to extend the functionalities (title change, appearance in the TOC, proper page numbering, etc.) of the default commands of similar kinds offered by LaTeX.
-Using the default LaTeX commands for TOC, LOT, and LOF perhaps won't serve your purpose.
+The macros are available in the `OTHER MACROS` section in the preamble.
   - `\mytableofcontents:` to print the table of contents.
   - `\mylistoftables:` to print the list of tables.
   - `\mylistoffigures:` to print the list of figures.